-- Respect and protect the marks.
-Marks are good while visible or for 30 days.
-You must request re-marks if your locates have expired or you have lost your marks.
+Respect and protect the marks.
+The marks are good while visible, or for 30 days.
+You must request re-marks if your locate ticket has expired, or if your marks have been destroyed.

 What to do if you damage an underground utility line

 - Stop work immediately.
 Don’t attempt to shut off service or repair, clamp or bury the damaged line.